Chicago hardcore: Mainstream crossover and decline (early 2000s)

-Rise Against was founded, under the name Transistor Revolt, by former members of Arma Angelus, Yellow Road Priest, Baxter and 88 Fingers Louie, pursuing a more melodic take on hardcore.
-Fall Out Boy was formed in 2001 by members of Chicago hardcore groups such as Arma Angelus, Racetraitor, Extinction, and Yellow Road Priest wishing to pursue a more pop-centric and radio friendly sound.
+Rise Against was founded under the name Transistor Revolt by former members of Arma Angelus, Yellow Road Priest, Baxter and 88 Fingers Louie.
+They pursued a more melodic take on hardcore.
+Fall Out Boy was formed in 2001 by members of Chicago hardcore groups such as Arma Angelus, Racetraitor, Extinction, and Yellow Road Priest wishing to explore a more pop-centric and radio friendly sound.
 Around this same time, former Racetraitor and Killtheslavemaster and future-Fall Out Boy drummer Andy Hurley, along with members of 7 Angels 7 Plagues and Vegan Reich, formed Project Rocket, a similar departure into more accessible music.

 Underground revival (late 2000s–present)

 In recent years, the scene has had a wave of heavy, down-tuned hardcore bands come into the national and international spotlight.
 Harm's Way, No Zodiac, and Weekend Nachos hail from Chicago.
-Harm's Way is signed to Deathwish Inc., and has toured with Backtrack, Expire, and Suburban Scum.
+Harm's Way is signed to Deathwish Inc. and has toured with Backtrack, Expire, and Suburban Scum.
 Weekend Nachos, with their powerviolence sound, has been signed to Relapse Records.